Seoraksan: Dinosaur Ridge

-The Dinosaur Ridge (공룡능선) is the ridge in Seoraksan that extends from Mardeungyeong to Sinseonam.
-It is one of Korea's cultural scenic treasures, being designated as the 103rd treasure in 2013.
-It earns it name due to the mountain peaks in the ridge looking like the back of a spiked dinosaur.
+The Dinosaur Ridge (공룡능선) in Seoraksan extends from Madeungyeong to Sinseonam.
+It is one of Korea's cultural scenic treasures, designated as the 103rd treasure in 2013.
+The peaks of the ridge resemble the back of a spiked dinosaur, giving it its name.

-The course is very strenuous, with steep peaks that require a 16+ hour hike to go through the course.
-It is listed among the most difficult mountain courses to climb in Korea.
+The course is strenuous: it starts at either the Madeungyeong pass or Huiwoongak shelter, meaning that just accessing the ridge involves a difficult climb.
+The ridge itself is listed on signs in the park as a 5 hour hike over the course of 5.1 kilometers.
+This can lead to a 10+ hour traverse from the eastern park entrance.
+The Dinosaur Ridge is listed among the most difficult mountain courses in Korea.

-Due to this, accidents due to exhaustion are very common, especially in winter.
-One incident in December 1993 left 2 university students dead due to them losing their way at night and experiencing hypothermia.
+With its remote location, steep slopes, and areas requiring scrambling, accidents due to exhaustion are common, especially in winter and during rainy weather.
+One incident in December 1993 left 2 university students dead after they lost their way at night and experienced hypothermia.